St. James' Diversity Book Club

-.
-Group discussions will be held in the Toppie Bates Lakeside Room.
-April discussion at 12pm on Sunday, April 23 and June Discussion has been moved to June 8 at 6:30pm due to an event conflict.
-People who cannot be with us in person will be invited to join us via Zoom.
-Light refreshments will be served at each discussion.
-A schedule of Season One books and dates for discussions is listed below.
-There is no obligation to participate in all four book discussions.
+Group discussions will be held once a month in the St. James’ Toppie Bates Lakeside Room immediately following the 10:45 a.m. worship services.
+Light refreshments will be served.
+The books and dates for the Fall Season are listed below.
+There is no obligation to participate in both discussions.
 Join us when you can.
-Our goal is to enrich your reading experience thorough fellowship, sharing of ideas and tasty treats.
+Our goal is to enrich your reading experience thorough fellowship and sharing ideas—along with tasty treats.

 Reading Lolita in Tehran: A Memoir in Books by Azar Nafisi